maximilianh/ucscBeacon/README.md

 Import a VCF file as a dataset 'icgc':
     ./query icgc simple_somatic_mutation.aggregated.vcf.gz

+You can specify multiple filenames, they will get merged into the dataset.
 A typical import speed is 100k rows/sec, so it can take a while if you have millions of variants.

 You should now be able to query your new dataset with URLs like this: